saddalmatian/airflow-basic/README.md

-# basic airflow
+# Basic airflow

 This is my combination of airflow, fastapi and dynamodb

 Just a simple app with the flow:
   - is_api_available: check api from fastapi (localhost:8000/user/GiangHoaTran)
   - extracting_user: return information from is_api_available
-  - processing_user: extract user using PythonOperator and save information into csv file (test.csv)
+  - processing_user: extract user using PythonOperator and save information as json file (user_information.json)

 is_api_available >> extracting_user >> processing_user